 Heights Artists Showcase Exhibition

 Heights Arts, the multi-disciplinary community arts organization based in Cleveland Heights, is partnering with University Hospitals (UH) to showcase Heights-area visual artists as part of its 20th-anniversary celebration of connecting the arts with community.
-The exhibition, which runs from mid-November through mid-February, is not the first collaboration between Heights Arts and Thomas Huck, director of the UH fine art program.
+The exhibition, which runs from mid-November through March 31, is not the first collaboration between Heights Arts and Thomas Huck, director of the UH fine art program.
 Heights Arts frequently collaborates with organizations and community members with expertise and passion for the arts, and Huck was invited to curate the All Ohio Ceramic Invitational at Heights Arts in September 2013, showcasing more than 20 artists.